BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ## Installing and running napari

-The [napari website](https://napari.org/) has an [installation tutorial](https://napari.org/tutorials/fundamentals/installation.html).
-Overall, you should [create a new conda environment](https://biapol.github.io/blog/johannes_mueller/entry_user_interf2/Readme.md#creating-your-environment) and then type
+The [napari website](https://napari.org/) has a more complete [installation tutorial](https://napari.org/tutorials/fundamentals/installation.html), but, overall, you should [create a new conda environment](https://biapol.github.io/blog/johannes_mueller/entry_user_interf2/Readme.md#creating-your-environment) and then type

 `conda install -c conda-forge napari`